National Love a Tree Day

 How do you Love a Tree?

 Here are some ways to Love a Tree on National Love a Tree Day in the like-minded spirit of an arborist:

 - Hug a Tree – One of the ways to show your love of trees is to hug one, or at least try to if their circumference is not too big!

 - Climb a Tree – an option for those who are more ambitious or in the profession of caring for trees.

 - Plan to Plant a Tree – Unfortunately, the month of May is not the best time for planting trees.
-Which is why planning to plant a tree is the better option.
+Instead, planning to plant a tree is the better option.
 Trees should be planted in the Autumn after the leaves fall.
-In planning to plant a tree you will need to evaluate the best kind to plant based on the soil, climate, and the amount of land available.
+In planning to plant a tree, you will need to evaluate the best kind to grow based on the soil, climate, and amount of land available.
 You will need to allow for its potential growth over time.
 Also, you will need to be careful where you are digging.
 The City of Calgary Website has some tips for Planting Trees and Shrubs in Calgary.

 - Support a Tree Planting Charity – Instead of directly planting a tree, supporting a charity that plants trees, is a great alternative.
-At the time of writing, TreeCanada charges just $4 per seedling to contribute to their National Greening Program.
-Or donate $40 for one urban tree.
+For example, at the time of writing, TreeCanada charges just $5 per seedling to contribute to their National Greening Program.
+Or plant one urban tree for $40.

-- Identify some Trees – There are some great mobile apps for identifying trees in the neighborhood by looking at the shape and color of their leaves.
+- Identify some Trees – There are some great mobile apps for identifying trees in the neighbourhood by looking at the shape and colour of their leaves.

-- Water a Tree – It sounds simple but there is a specific way to water a tree.
-Firstly, in the summer its best to water a tree in the early morning or in the evening.
-Watering trees should not just be on May 16th though.
-Instead the soil around the tree should be checked especially if there has not been much rain.
-If the soil is dry at a two-inch depth, then it needs watering.
+- Water a Tree – Sounds simple, but there is a specific way to water a tree.
+Firstly, it is best to water a tree in the early morning or the evening in the summer.
+Watering trees should not just be on May 16th, though.
+Instead, the soil around the tree may need watering if there has not been much rain.
+If the soil is dry at a two-inch depth, it needs watering.
 Slow deep watering is preferred.